CodingCellist/codingcellist.github.io/content/en/post/solokey-v2-review/index.md

 security key`.
 This seems to require that you have already set up an authenticator app (so that you have a backup second factor should you lose your security key), which I have, so that is fine.
-Then you provide a name for the key (e.g. "Solo2-USB-A-1"), click `Add`, the light on the key strobes (this seems to be a Linux issue, I'll come back to this), and the operation is completed when you touch the key.
-Rinse and repeat for the backup key (with a separate name).
+Then you provide a name for the key (e.g. "Solo2-USB-A-1"), click `Add`, the light on the key pulses, and the operation is completed when you touch the key.
+Rinse and repeat for the backup key (with a different name).
 All in all, very straightforward and painless, with no need for `sudo` or special udev rules or anything like that.

 Similar to backups though, creating one is not enough, you need to test that it works as well: fortunately, there are no issues using the freshly registered